Will New Corn Prices Go Up or Down? (CORN)

 Where will prices go from here?
 According to Hoosier Ag Today, it all depends on whom you ask.

-On Monday, Grain Hedge's Logan Burges said, “Based on the acres planted and the crop condition, I expect corn prices to move lower between now and harvest, unless we have some kind of major weather event.”
+Monday Logan Burges, with Grain Hedge, said, “Based on the acres planted and the crop condition, I expect corn prices to move lower between now and harvest, unless we have some kind of major weather event.”

 Jim Riley, with Riley Trading, said he sees prices moving higher ahead of Thursday’s USDA supply and demand report.
 Riley said he thinks that new crop corn could reach $5.20.